sarvar-coder/ios-swift-coder/README.md

 ##### description: When you have a lot of views exm: four. you need to notify last view controller from first view controler here is coming Notification center pattern (observer patter) in rescue.

+# Animation with constraints

+- what can we do this.
+Simple we change the constraints. example we have label before view is loaded we changed the constraints and view is loaded we change back. animation happened
+- ``` self.view.layoutIfNeeded() // Use this method to force the view to update its layout immediately. ```